All Posts

 OpenShift 4.2 on Red Hat OpenStack Platform 13 + GPU

 Red Hat OpenShift Container Platform 4.2 introduces the general availability of full-stack automated deployments on OpenStack.
 With OpenShift 4.2, containers can be managed across multiple public and private clouds, including OpenStack.
+Red Hat and NVIDIA are working to provide the best platform for Artificial Intelligence and Machine Learning workloads.

 NVIDIA vGPU with Red Hat OpenStack Platform 14

-Red Hat OpenStack Platform 14 is now generally available \o/ NVIDIA GRID capabilities are available as a technology preview to support NVIDIA Virtual GPU (vGPU).
-Multiple OpenStack instances virtual machines can have simultaneous, direct access to a single physical GPU.
+NVIDIA GRID capabilities are available as a technology preview to support NVIDIA Virtual GPU (vGPU).
+Multiple OpenStack instances virtual machines can have simultaneous, direct access to a single physical GPU. vGPU configuration is fully automated via Red Hat OpenStack Platform director.

 NVIDIA Tesla GPU PCI passthrough with Red Hat OpenStack Platform 13